BrentLab/rnaseq_metadata_frontend/README.md

     "CODEBASE_DOCUMENTATION": "http://18.116.65.9/docs/frontend/0.1.0/"
 }
 ```
-4. Run either `npm run build_dev` (the name does need to be changed -- it installs, it does not build) or simply run `npm install`.
-However, note the NOTE in big and bold below.
-There is an open issue as of 20210505 with a create-react-app dependency that conflicts with new versions of `npm`.
+4. `npm install`.
+However, __NOTE__: There is an open issue as of 20210505 with a create-react-app dependency that conflicts with new versions of `npm`.
 To "fix" it currently, run `npm update --legacy-peer-deps` after `npm install`.
 Keep an eye on the issue though -- this should be resolved at some point.
 See this [issue report](https://github.com/facebook/create-react-app/issues/10811)

 5. Look through the documentation, and the code.
 Choose an `@todo` to work on.
 Register the issue on the __brentlab__ github repo (not your fork).
 Please look through the `@todo` first, but if your issue isn't already noted in the `@todo`, just register a new issue on n the __brentlab__ github repo.

+- __Important__: If you have not configured your local computer for git, then [follow these instructions from git](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration).
+In particular, use the commit.template.

 6. Create a branch (in your local repo), name it something descriptive related to the issue report, and knock out that `@todo`/issue.
+Use the 'issue' number as the Ticket: _number_ in your commit messages.
 Commit frequently.
-However, when you're feature is done, squish down your commits so that the log isn't littered, rebase your branch, and merge with your master branch.
+However, when your feature is done, squish down your commits so that the log isn't littered, rebase your branch, and merge with your master branch.
 [See this for help](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase) or ask chasem@wustl.edu.
 Make sure your master branch on github is up to date with your local (including these git log revisions/etc), and issue a pull request to the __brentlab__ github repo.

 ## some items to note: